C. FitzSimons Allison

 Christopher FitzSimons Allison (born March 5, 1927) is a retired American Anglican bishop and an author.
-He is known for his role in the Anglican realignment, which led to his participation in the controversial consecration in 2000 of two bishops opposed to the blessing of same-sex unions by the Episcopal Church, that took place in Singapore.
-He resides in Georgetown, South Carolina, where he serves as a retired bishop of the Anglican Diocese of South Carolina in the Anglican Church in North America since 2017.
+He is known for his role in the Anglican realignment, and his participation in the controversial consecration in 2000 of two bishops opposed to the blessing of same-sex unions by the Episcopal Church, that took place in Singapore.
+He resides in Georgetown, South Carolina, where he serves as a retired bishop of the Anglican Diocese of South Carolina in the Anglican Church in North America since 2022.

+Biography

 Education and career

 Allison was born and raised in Columbia, South Carolina.
 He attended the University of the South and, after having his studies briefly interrupted by service in the United States Army during World War II after which he was discharged with the rank of Master Sergeant, he received a bachelor of arts degree in 1949.
 He then studied at Virginia Theological Seminary, from which he graduated with a Bachelor of Divinity degree in 1952.
-He was ordained deacon in June 1952 and priest in May 1953.
+He was ordained deacon in June 1952 and priest in May 1953 by Bishop John J. Gravatt.
 Allison later studied at Oxford University and received the Doctor of Philosophy degree in 1956.
 He then taught church history at the School of Theology at the University of the South and at Virginia Theological Seminary.

 He served as rector of Grace Episcopal Church in New York City before being elected as a bishop of the Episcopal Diocese of South Carolina.
-He was the coadjutor bishop of the Diocese of South Carolina in 1980, becoming the twelfth diocesan bishop on January 2, 1982.
+He was consecrated a bishop on 25 September 1980 by Bishop John Allin and was appointed coadjutor bishop of the Diocese of South Carolina in 1980, becoming the twelfth diocesan bishop on January 2, 1982.
 He retired in 1990 but has continued preaching, speaking, and writing.

+Anglican realignment

+Starting from the 1980s, Bishop Allison grew increasingly critical of the liberal tendencies inside the Episcopal Church.
+In 1990, during a meeting of the House of Bishops at the Kanuga Conference Center in Hendersonville, he openly attacked liberals in the Church, accusing them of apostasy.
+After the clash, a Holy Eucharist was celebrated, during which Allison refused to share the consecrated bread and wine with the rest of the House of Bishops, in a sign of broken communion.